written by me Kai – Bodysex therapist and sex educator.

 My sexuality has gone through a variety of evolutions.
 During each growth, I found labels and the communities attached to them stifling.
 I have always felt labels are a self-limiting description of my sexuality, full of stereotype and detrimental to living sexually free.
 Primitive maybe!
 For me, labelling my degrees of attractions is not helpful.
 It’s my professional opinion that this goes against every grain of our sexual psyche.
 I regard myself as a sexual human, a person capable of loving and enjoying sexual experiences with various minds, bodies and genitals.
 But aren’t we all?

-I am open-minded and accept that humans are polysexual souls.
+I am open-minded and accept that humans are polysexual souls (more on this later).
 I have often been outcast by the same people who promote LGBTQIA+ equality and various labels.
 In my personal experience, I have found ‘some’ LGBTQIA+persons to be the harshest of discriminates when it comes to sexuality.
 They hide under the same prejudice that was inflicted upon them by the so-called “straights”.
 If you don’t fit with their worldview on sexuality, you are excommunicated.
 Definitely not an inclusive environment or community.
 Bisexuality and asexuality, for example, have also been heavily stigmatised by people in alternative communities.
 Again that’s my real-world experience – it might not be yours.
 Everyone has different life experiences.

 We are moving away from fixed sexuality and its labels towards sexual fluidity and individualisation.